alflennik/use-flow/documentation/tutorial.md

 But before we get ahead of ourselves, let's take a second to just make sure we can show an image before we get all fancy with API requests.

-In `Doggy.jsx`, let's create a simple component that shows the image linked above.
+In `Doggy.jsx`, let's create an oversimplified component that shows the image linked above.

 ```js
 import React from "react";